 What do we mean by ‘defining disease’ and by ‘phenotypes’?

-Phenotypes can be used to identify and differentiate one person, or set of people, from another in research studies.
+Phenotypes can be used to identify and differentiate one person, or set of people, from another in research studies, for example to define a set of people with a particular disease.

-A computable phenotype is a way of finding out if a person has a specific characteristic by analysing information about that person using a computer.
+A computable phenotype (also sometimes called a phenotyping algorithm) is a way of finding out if a person has a specific characteristic by analysing information about that person using a computer.
 To find out if a person has a particular disease or health condition a computer would analyse information contained in a person’s health records.

 Why are ‘computable phenotypes’ important for cardiovascular disease research?

 Computable phenotypes enable researchers to understand and use the detailed and complex information contained in a person’s health records for research.
-Analysing this data using a computer also enables researchers to look at information from very large numbers of people consistently and quickly.
+Analysing this data using a computer also enables researchers to look at information from very large numbers of people in an accurate and efficient manner.

-Studies of large groups of people provide stronger and more reliable results.
+Studies of large groups of people provide stronger and more reliable results that can directly inform health and healthcare policy.
 They also provide information that is more relevant to the entire population, such as identifying different types of cardiovascular disease.

 What are we doing?

-We are supporting researchers to use enormous health data sets by ensuring phenotyping algorithms are available to meet their needs.
+We are supporting researchers to use enormous health data sets by ensuring phenotyping algorithms are available to meet their needs and providing guidance on Phenotyping.

 Ensuring phenotyping algorithms are FAIR